ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-php/index.md

   abs(-1) it’s -1.abs.
 * Parentheses are optional in method calls, except to clarify which parameters go to which method calls.
-* Instead of naming conventions, like underscores, the standard library and extensions are organized in modules and classes.
+* The standard library and extensions are organized in modules and classes.
 * Reflection is an inherent capability of objects, you don’t need to use `Reflection` classes like in PHP 5.
 * Variables are references.